 Its plans offer preventive care, including bi-annual wellness exams, vaccinations, dental cleaning, parasite control, nutrition and behavioral services.
 It charges a one-time sign-up fee, with monthly payments starting at $12.95.
 Prices vary by age, species, location and other factors, and it offers wellness plans for puppies, adult dogs and other pets.

 Check out the following news coverage by a CBS affiliate in California that explores pet wellness plans and pet insurance.

 Even if your dog is healthy, preventative and routine care can add up quickly.
-Just consider how much you can save with a puppy wellness plan—the American Kennel Club reports that routine puppy care averages $1,000 during his first year alone!
+Just consider how much you can save with a puppy wellness plan covering spay/neuter, vaccinations, heartworm prevention and more.
 Considering the affordable monthly costs of pet wellness plans, it makes sense if you want to raise a healthy dog without breaking the bank.

 What experiences have you had with pet wellness plans?